-In 2016, there was a 3% growth in the total cosmetic procedures in the US alone which brings that number to a massive 17.1 million cosmetic procedures done in that year.
+In 2016, there was a 3% growth in the total number of cosmetic procedures in the US alone which brings that number to a massive 17.1 million cosmetic procedures performed in that year.

-The research that was done by the ASPS (American Society of Plastic Surgeons) also indicated an increase in minimally-invasive procedures such as VASER liposuction – a procedure that utilise tiny cuts instead of large cuts to remove fat from your body.
+The research that was done by the ASPS also indicated an increase in minimally-invasive procedures such as VASER liposuction – a surgical procedure that utilises small incisions and cannula to remove fat from the body.

-With the increase in demand for liposuction, it is important for individuals to understand what liposuction is for and the basics of the procedure.
+With the increase in demand for liposuction, it is important for individuals to understand how liposuction works and the fundamental basics of the procedure.

-In this post today, we’ll cover a question that is often asked by many prospective patients:
+Today’s post will cover a question that is often asked by many prospective patients:

 How much weight can I lose with liposuction?

 It is very important for patients to realise that although a certain amount of fat will be removed during liposuction surgery, it is not a weight loss procedure.

 Instead, liposuction is a body contouring procedure that is designed to improve the appearance of your body by removing fat cells from specific areas of your body.
 Think of liposuction as a cosmetic procedure that aims to sculpt and improve your body shape based on your aesthetic goals.

 Getting liposuction with the sole purpose of losing weight is not recommended.
 The ideal liposuction patient is someone who leads a healthy lifestyle and is close to their ideal body weight.
 Therefore if you are carrying excess weight in addition to stubborn fat deposits, you may not be a good candidate for the procedure and your doctor may decline your request.

 Usually, the amount of fat removed during each procedure is rarely more than 4-5 pounds.
 The total weight in excess fat cells that are suctioned from your body is not significant enough to cause a drastic change in your total body weight.